SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    :header: "Attribute","Description"
    :widths: 40,60

-   "title=""[string]""", "Title of the funcion's head."
+   "title=""[string]""", "Title of the action button."
    "parentLDAP=""[LDAP path]""", "LDAP path of the container in which the object is supposed to be created."
    "class=""[string]""", "Schema class of the object that is created."
-   "name=""[string]""", "Rule for the creation of displayed names for the new object."
+   "name=""[string]""", "Naming convention for the new object."
    "attribute=""[value]""", "All further attributes are interpreted as object attributes and connected to the first object."